 deaths during pregnancy include those that happened within 42 days of its termination.

 Proportional mortality ratio formula and what it tells us

 We already know how to calculate the mortality rate, but there is another option available in our tool that hasn't been discussed yet, namely the proportionate mortality.
 This figure describes the proportion of deaths associated with different causes to the total number of deceased in a defined population over a time period.
 Notice the difference: this is a ratio, not a rate.
 The denominator is total deaths instead of the population size.

 🔎 For more information on the differences between ratios and rates, visit our ratios calculator!

 So what is the proportional mortality ratio formula?
 It's the following:

 proportional mortality ratio = deaths due to a specific cause / total deaths * 100(%).

-The proportionate mortality allows us to determine the primary causes of deaths and is the figure you want to consider when comparing what is more dangerous for you.
+The proportionate mortality allows us to determine the primary causes of death and is the figure you want to consider when comparing.

 What is the high mortality rate meaning?

 The mortality rate is used mainly in epidemiology.
 It helps estimate the mortality risk, identifies potential threats, and gives statistics about the population.
 The latter is commonly considered in the economy as there is a correlation between the amount of income and increased mortality rates.
 High mortality may also mean an outbreak or circumstances resulting in many casualties, e.g., war.